vondoRishi/4-RNA-seq/README.md

 # 4-RNA-seq
 A [slurm](https://slurm.schedmd.com/) based schema for RNA-seq analysis to execute on linux clusters.
+A **Pipeline:4-RNA-seq and a minimal RNA-seq cook book** to explain each step is freely available [here](https://vondorishi.github.io/4-RNA-seq/).

 The purpose of this project to develop a easily customizable commandline based schema.
 Additionally it has basic linux scripts for file manipulation which is key to execute command line pipeline.